sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Writing a custom image scraper
 ==============================

-.. note:: The API for custom scrapers is currently experimental.
+.. warning:: The API for custom scrapers is currently experimental.

 By default, Sphinx-gallery supports image scrapers for Matplotlib (:func:`sphinx_gallery.scrapers.matplotlib_scraper`) and Mayavi